 Difference between NGO and NPO

-Non-Government Organizations (NGO) and Non-Profit Organizations (NPO) have many similarities and differences.
+Non-Government Organizations (NGOs) and Non-Profit Organizations (NPO) have many similarities and differences.
 The main focus of both these organizations is improving the world by benefitting society and human welfare.

 Here are the main differences between an NGO and NPO.